wilsonzlin/wilsonl.in-docs/src/nanoscript/1/0/Variables/Class variables.md

-Class variables are accessed or assigned via a class or an instance of that class, depending on the type of variable.
+**Class variables** are accessed or assigned via a class or an object of that class type, depending on the type of variable.
+They are [members](#Members) of either a class or object.

-# Instance variables
+# Object variables

 # Shared variables